spotinst/help/src/docs/ocean/cluster-overview-tab.md

       * Pie chart:
          * Virtual Node Group percentage breakdown for nodes.
       * Replacement information: an entry for each reverted node is listed with these details:
-         * Instance type of original node.
-         * Instance type of reverted node.
+         * Instance type of the original and reverted nodes.
-         * Instance ID of original node.
-         * Instance ID of reverted node.
+         * Instance ID of the original and reverted nodes.
-         * Lifecycle of original node.
-         * Lifecycle of reverted node.
+         * Lifecycle of the original and reverted nodes.
-         * Hourly cost of original node.
-         * Hourly cost of reverted node.
+         * Hourly cost of the original and reverted nodes.
-         * Hourly cost saved as a percentage: hourly cost of the reverted node / hourly cost of the original node * 100
+         * Hourly cost saved as a percentage: hourly cost of the reverted node / hourly cost of the original node * 100.
          * The Virtual Node Group's name (click the link for a listed VNG to display your custom VNG details).

 [placeholder for graphic when available]